alperakcan/libhthread/README.md

   hthread reads configuration parameters from environment via getenv function call. one can either set/change environment variables in source code of monitored project via setenv function call, or set them globally in running shell using export function.

+  - hthread_assert_on_error (default yes): terminate the process on any pthreads api misuse and/or lock order violation.
-  - hthread_lock_hreashold (default 10 seconds): print report if lock is held longer than the specified time, in miliseconds.
+  - hthread_lock_hreashold (default 5000 miliseconds): print report if lock is held longer than the specified time, in miliseconds.
   - hthread_lock_hreashold_assert (default no): terminate if lock is held longer than the specified time, in miliseconds.
-  - hthread_lock_try_threshold (default 10 seconds): print report if locking operation takes longer than the specified time, in miliseconds.
+  - hthread_lock_try_threshold (default 5000 miliseconds): print report if locking operation takes longer than the specified time, in miliseconds.
   - hthread_lock_try_threshold_assert (default no): terminate if locking operation takes longer than the specified time, in miliseconds.

 ## 3. license ##